 Watching the sunset from a hilltop, seeing lights twinkle-on in the valley below, and cosying-up beneath a blanket of stars: wild camping is the ultimate mini adventure.
-Be aware that it’s only legal to camp in England with the permission of the landowner and we would always advise to arrive late, pack-up early and leave absolutely no trace.
+Strictly speaking, it’s only legal in England with the permission of the landowner but you’re unlikely to cause offence if you arrive late, pack-up early and leave absolutely no trace.

 For the best experience, invest in a tarp or bivvy bag.
 That way, you can travel light, be discrete and fully immerse yourself in nature.
 A sleeping mat adds a little comfort and insulates you from the cold ground, and I always sleep in a woolly hat to stay warm throughout the night.
 Before pitching, walk at least 20-minutes from the nearest road or building, and set-up away from popular footpaths.
 Come prepared with simple food and snacks, or pick a good local pub or café for a pre-camp meal and post-camp breakfast.
 Here are a few good spots to get you started.

 Thought to have been deserted when an inrush of sea submerged its streets, the medieval town of Northeye once stood on the Pevensey Levels near Hastings.
 All that remains today is a sloping field with grassy bumps, but if you look hard enough you can see the outline of the original roads and walls.
 With dark skies for stargazing, it’s a wonderfully remote spot to bivvy down.
 In the morning, you could wild swim at Normans Bay or Darwell Lake.